-Challenges We Are Tackling:
+Challenges We Are Tackling :

-- Developing a clear system for vendor coding and reporting on food procurement using Dining's new Food Pro sustainable food tracking process. - Working with campus vendors and independent operations to include composting across all food facilities. - Working on increasing the number of recyclable products and items that dining currently uses - Although Dining Services continues to support and encourage a multi-faceted approach to sustainability, recent budget cuts and forecasted impacts on the University's budget will continue to introduce difficult decisions on how to excel in our greening efforts and maintain a viable bottom line...we are committed to doing both. - Consumer education and creating healthy eating habits requires more social and innovative forms of media and outreach that we pursue each year.
+- Updating and maintaining our system for vendor coding and reporting on food procurement using Dining's Food Pro sustainable food tracking software. - Working with campus vendors and independent operations to include composting across all food facilities. - Working on increasing the number of recyclable products and items that dining currently uses - Dining Services continues to support and encourage a multi-faceted approach to sustainability.
+With fiscal responsibilities & impacts on the University's budget we will strive to excel in our greening efforts and maintain a viable bottom line_we are committed to doing both. - Consumer education and creating healthy eating habits requires more innovative forms of media and outreach that we pursue each year...including "stealth health" in menu planning. - Supporting the Chancellors Sustainability Challenge-Waste with limited additional compost collections sites around campus for piloting increased composting outside of dining's current sites. - Creating dialog with ALBA Organics on the feasibility of in season fresh prep and canning/preserving for recipes throughout the year.